The Nitrogen Cycle: Of Microbes and Men

 NO3- N2+ N2O

-Through denitrification, oxidized forms of nitrogen such as nitrate and nitrite (NO2-) are converted to dinitrogen (N2) and, to a lesser extent, nitrous oxide gas.
+Through denitrification, oxidized forms of nitrogen such as nitrate (NO3-) and nitrite (NO2-) are converted to dinitrogen (N2) and, to a lesser extent, nitrous oxide gas (NO2).
 Denitrification is an anaerobic process that is carried out by denitrifying bacteria, which convert nitrate to dinitrogen in the following sequence:

 NO3- NO2- NO N2O N2.
-Nitric oxide and nitrous oxide are both environmentally important gases.
+Nitric oxide and nitrous oxide are gases that have environmental impacts.
 Nitric oxide (NO) contributes to smog, and nitrous oxide (N2O) is an important greenhouse gas, thereby contributing to global climate change.